openresty/openresty-systemtap-toolkit/README.markdown

 ngx-pcre-stats
 --------------

-Statistical analysis of PCRE regex execution performance.
+This tool can perform various statistical analysis of PCRE regex execution performance in a running Nginx worker process.

 This tool requires uretprobes support in the Linux kernel.